UXARRAY/uxarray/docs/user-guide/grid-formats.rst

 =======

 The Goddard Earth Observing System (GEOS) Cube Sphere (CS) grid format is equidistant gnomonic cubed-sphere grid with 6 identical faces that wrap a sphere, with some number of grid cells per face.
+For example, a C720 GEOS-CS grid has 6 faces, each with 720x720 elements.

 References
 ----------